 - In France, Spain and Chile a contract can be ended if there are low sales after a period of time.
 We’ve referred to the French model before.
 In Chile, this right applies if more than 20% of the stock hadn’t been purchased after five years.

 We also found some other interesting circumstances where authors could get their rights back:

-- Around 14% of countries allowed the author to terminate the contract if the publisher was bankrupt, in liquidation or receivership, although the procedural requirements for exercising this varied across countries.
+- Around 15% of countries allowed the author to terminate the contract if the publisher was bankrupt, in liquidation or receivership, or otherwise out of business, although the procedural requirements for exercising this varied across countries.